 Pre to post change.
 Second, pre to post change will be compared across the two conditions.
-Similar to the deterioration analyses above, change scores will be calculated from each client’s first and last CCAPS administration.
+Change scores will be calculated from each client’s first and last CCAPS administration.
 Analyses of pre to post change will be modeled using two-level linear mixed effects models, again with clients nested within centers.
 Similar to the previous model, this will include fixed and random effects for the intercept and feedback condition.
-While the analysis of deterioration captures only feedback’s effect on negative treatment outcomes, this analyses tests whether feedback resulted in more client change.
+While the analysis of deterioration captures only feedback’s effect on negative treatment outcomes, this analyses tests whether feedback resulted in more positive client change.
 The general model equation implemented across all subscales is presented here: